Important New Pinning Tips for Pinterest

 Pinterest has completed a major update on their website and with this change comes a major new set of platform directives for those who pin there.
 Hashtags are back in, long pins are out, and pinning daily is more important than it has previously ever been.

 It may seem that changes to your favourite websites are constant and the truth really isn't too far off from that basic fact.
 The internet is continually evolving and as it does so do the sites that reside there.
-If you work or play on the internet your best defense is to evolve along with it.
+If you work or play on the internet your best defence is to evolve along with it.

 Fresh Content is More Likely to Show in Feed